sakofchit/fund-my-project/README.md

 # Fund My Project
-This is a collection of verified programs that offer grants + funding towards ideas, side projects, startups, etc. It contains application information along with deadlines.
+This is a collection of verified resources & programs that offer grants + funding towards ideas, side projects, startups, etc. It contains application information along with deadlines.

 Pull requests are accepted and **must** follow the format below.
 Will try to keep this updated regularly sorted by earliest deadline.